Free school meals

 Can I apply for free school meals?

-You will qualify for free school meals if you receive:
+You qualify for free school meals if you receive:

 • Income Support